Skip to main content

 }

-Each tabbed view of the Vulnerability Analysis page displays a list of key metrics and two views for CVE-specific information: Devices and CVEs.
+Each tab within the Vulnerability Analysis page presents key vulnerability metrics, along with two detailed views for CVE-specific information: Devices and CVEs.

 Devices Tab

 The Devices tab is the default view when navigating the page.
-This tab applies a device-centric filter to the vulnerabilities list, focusing on listing all CVEs detected for each impacted device.
+This tab applies a device-centric filter to the vulnerabilities list, focusing on summarizing CVE detection results for each impacted device.

-Key Metrics at the top of this tab display numerical counts for device-related vulnerability data:
+Key metrics displays numerical counts for device-related vulnerability data:

-• Devices analyzed: Total number of devices included in the analysis.
+• Total devices analyzed: Total number of devices where the current OS version is affected by at least one CVE included in the analysis.

-• Devices vulnerable: Number of devices confirmed as vulnerable, with counts broken down by:
+• Devices affected by confirmed vulnerabilities: Number of devices confirmed as vulnerable, with counts broken down by:

-• Impacted by recent CVEs (last 30 days)
+• Devices affected by CVEs published recently (last 30 days)

-• Impacted by recent CVEs (last 30 days)
+• Devices affected by CVEs published recently (last 30 days)

 Clicking any metric applies a filter to the displayed results.